MikePia/humanITL/README.md

-# Human in the Loop
+# Human in the Loop, MVP stauts
 ## For Betterpitch
 Is a mostly automated  tool to download Investor Presentations  that are identified in our central database and use Chrome to download them.
 It is remarkably effective compared to using any completely automated tool and much faster.